Rust-GPU/SPIRV-Tools/porting-plan.md

 - [x] Finish binary-to-text option parity so the Rust disassembler never falls back unexpectedly.
   - [x] Implement `BinaryToTextOptions::PRINT` so stdout output matches the legacy toolchain.
   - [x] Route disassembly diagnostics through the Rust-owned context handle, mirroring the assembler path so message consumers keep working.
 - [x] Surface CLI toggles for indent suppression, raw ids, nested indent, block reordering, comments, and color so the Rust `spirv-dis` mirrors the legacy flags.
 - [x] Add literal-formatting (`--hex`) style toggles and update `SUPPORTED_OPTION_BITS` as coverage expands.
+- [x] Align literal formatting with the legacy toolchain (signed integers, f16/f32/f64, NaN/Inf cases) and mirror the nested-indent spacing semantics, with new Rust unit tests covering these cases.
 - [x] Mirror the disassembler improvements at the FFI/build-system layer (CMake/GN/Bazel) so the Rust disassembler can be enabled consistently, with documentation describing how to opt in.
 GN builds now honor `spirv_tools_enable_rust_target_env`/`spirv_tools_rust_profile`, while Bazel exposes the same knobs via `--define spirv_tools_enable_rust=true` and `spirv_tools_rust_profile`.
 Both paths build the Rust staticlib via `build_rust_ffi.py` and link the cxx bridge automatically.

+### Vendor extension coverage

+- [x] Regenerated the vendored `spirv`/`rspirv` crates from the repo's SPIRV-Headers snapshot so opcodes such as `OpConditionalExtensionINTEL` are part of the grammar.
+- [x] Updated the rspirv loader to treat the INTEL conditional capability/extension/entry-point instructions as module-scope records and surfaced new FPEncoding operands through the assembler/disassembler.
+- [x] Added a regression test (`disassembly_handles_conditional_extension_intel`) to ensure the Rust disassembler accepts binaries containing `OpConditionalExtensionINTEL` without falling back.
+- [ ] After the rspirv upgrade, re-tune the formatter to satisfy the legacy gtest fixtures (`BinaryToText.*`, `IndentTest.*`, string literal round-trips, float_controls2 round-trips).
+Remaining work is to reconcile the `BinaryToText`/`IndentTest` fixtures and `TextHandler.PreserveNumericIds` before the milestone can close.
+String literal escaping now mirrors the legacy toolchain (including multi-line literals), so the `StringLiterals/RoundTrip*` cases no longer require falling back.
+  - The current gate only routes through the Rust disassembler when non-default formatting options are requested; the zero-option path still falls back to C++ until the remaining formatter regressions are fixed.

 ## Active Milestone: Matrix Layout Decorations
 Row/column-major annotations plus matrix strides are still processed purely in C++.
 We now want the Rust assembler to record and validate those decorations so later passes (composite extract/insert, validator plumbing, CLI formatting) can rely on that metadata without falling back.